Table of Contents

 -

-Fundamentals of healthcare systems and hospital management
+Fundamentals of healthcare systems and hospital management.

 -

-Financial management and budgeting in healthcare
+Financial management and budgeting in healthcare.

 -

-Human resource management and staff supervision
+Human resource management and staff supervision.

 -

-Hospital operations, logistics, and patient care management
+Hospital operations, logistics, and patient care management.

 -

-Healthcare law, ethics, and compliance
+Healthcare law, ethics, and compliance.

 -

-Leadership and organizational behavior
+Leadership and organizational behavior.

 -

-Practical training through internships and case studies
+Practical training through internships, case studies, and simulation exercises.

-Benefits of Traditional Programs
+Benefits of Traditional Programs:

 -